April 8, 2026

 One potential solution that would help with the onboarding process would be to improve information accessibility.
 In doing so, new and old employees can find answers to their questions and know who to go to for follow-up questions.

-Continued training & development
+Continued training and development

 A system for continual training and employee development can help you foster workplace resilience, improve worker morale, and create a fulfilling work environment.

-Employee perspectives & goals
+Employee perspectives and goals

 During the course of a normal work period, employees may have goals that include:

-Company perspectives & goals
+Company perspectives and goals

 A company’s goals may include: